timoffex/life/README.md

 them to that state and defeats the purpose of this project).

-I have an idea of how to implement DI in a cleaner way, without the unnecessary `fused-effects`, and I'll try that out soon.
+I have an idea of how to implement DI in a cleaner way, without the unnecessary `fused-effects` (and still without Template Haskell), and I'll try that out soon.

 ## Observations / what I learned